Table of Contents

 We accept Visa, Mastercard, American Express and Discover cards as well as cash or personal checks.
 We typically bill half of the purchase price when you place the order and the balance when the order is complete and ready to ship out of our production facility.
 If you order online through the website, you will not be able to pay a 50% deposit but will have to pay the full balance.
 You will be offered the opportunity to finance the purchase through our finance partners.

-We are proud to offer a 10% discount to active duty military, first responders, and public school teachers pre-k through grade 12.
+We are proud to offer a 10% discount to active duty military, First Responders, Nurses, Medical Technicians and other Care Givers, and and public school teachers (pre-k through grade 12).
 Please give us a call to have your discount applied 704-892-6680.

 We pride ourselves on being one of the fastest furniture manufacturers in the business.
 However, COVID-19 has had a far-reaching economic effect, including in the manufacturing world, as many industries experience material shortages and longer shipping times than prior to 2020.
 Some materials used in furniture have been re-allocated to produce PPE.
 As a result, at times we may experience delays on certain materials, which may affect the production estimate you were given at the time of order.